Surgeons work by flashlight as Ukraine power grid battered

-KHERSON, Ukraine (AP) — Dr. Oleh Duda, a cancer surgeon at a hospital in Lviv, Ukraine, was in the middle of a complicated, dangerous surgery when he heard explosions nearby.
+Dr. Oleh Duda was in the middle of a particularly complicated surgery at a hospital in Lviv, Ukraine, when he heard explosions nearby.
 Moments later, the lights went out.

 Duda had no choice but to keep working with only a headlamp for light.
 The lights came back when a generator kicked in three minutes later, but it felt like an eternity.

-“These fateful minutes could have cost the patient his life,” Duda told The Associated Press.
+“These fateful minutes could have cost the patient his life,” the cancer surgeon told The Associated Press.

-The operation on a major artery took place Nov.
-15, when the city in western Ukraine suffered blackouts as Russia unleashed yet another missile barrage on Ukraine’s power grid, damaging nearly 50% of the country’s energy facilities.
+The operation on the patient’s major artery took place Nov.
+15, when the city in western Ukraine suffered blackouts as Russia unleashed yet another missile barrage on the power grid, damaging nearly 50% of the country’s energy facilities.

 The devastating strikes, which continued last week and plunged the country into darkness once again, strained and disrupted the health care system, already battered by years of corruption, mismanagement, the COVID-19 pandemic and nine months of war.